Analysis | NFL draft grades: Browns, Patriots and Bears earn high marks

 Las Vegas Raiders: C-

 It’s not so much that this is a bad draft class for the Raiders.
 It’s just that their draft decisions seem so topsy-turvy.
-If they’d gotten S Trevon Moehrig in the first round and T Alex Leatherwood in the second, that would have made perfect sense.
+If they had gotten S Trevon Moehrig in the first round and T Alex Leatherwood in the second, that would have made perfect sense.
 Instead, they illogically took Leatherwood in the opening round and benefited from Moehrig’s mini-drop to get him in the second.
 Coach Jon Gruden and GM Mike Mayock focused on overhauling the secondary with this draft class, to the exclusion of practically all else.

 Los Angeles Chargers: B+

 Justin Herbert should be pleased.
 The second-year QB was the prime beneficiary when the Chargers were able to get T Rashawn Slater at No. 13.
-Herbert was a record-breaking passer as a rookie, and now he’ll have his blind side protected by a marquee left tackle.
+Herbert was a record-breaking passer as a rookie, and now he will have his blind side protected by a marquee left tackle.
 Getting CB Asante Samuel Jr. 15 picks into Round 2 also was a very sound move for the Chargers.